Metric monads: Enriched equational theories

 We say that $\cv$ is \textit{$\cm$-locally $\lambda$-generated as closed category} if it is $\cm$-locally $\lambda$-generated in the enriched sense, the tensor unit $I$ is $\lambda$-generated w.r.t. $\cm$ and the tensor product of two $\lambda$-generated objects w.r.t. $\cm$ is $\lambda$-generated w.r.t. $\cm$. } \end{nota}

 \begin{rem} { \em Let $\ck$ be $\cm$-locally $\lambda$-generated as a closed category.
-Following \cite{DR} 2.16, there is a regular cardinal $\mu\geq\lambda$ such that $\ck$ is locally $\mu$-presentable and every $\lambda$-generated object w.r.t. $\cm$ is $\mu$-presentable.
-Since we can assume that $\lambda\triangleleft\mu$, \cite{AR} 2.15 implies that every $\mu$-presentable object $A$ is a retract of a $\mu$-small $\lambda$-directed colimit of $\lambda$-generated objects w.r.t. $\cm$.
-Since tensor product preserves colimits and retracts, $\ck$ is locally $\mu$-presentable as a closed category. } \end{rem}
+Following \cite[Theorem 2.16]{DR}, there is a regular cardinal $\mu\geq\lambda$ such that $\ck$ is locally $\mu$-presentable and every $\lambda$-generated object w.r.t. $\cm$ is $\mu$-presentable.
+Since we can assume that $\lambda\triangleleft\mu$, \cite[Remark 2.15]{AR} implies that every $\mu$-presentable object $A$ is a retract of a $\mu$-small $\lambda$-directed colimit of $\lambda$-generated objects w.r.t. $\cm$.
+Since tensor product preserves colimits and retracts, $\ck$ is locally $\mu$-presentable as a closed category.
+This argument can be found in \cite[Proposition 2.4]{KL}. } \end{rem}

-\begin{theo} Let $\cv$ be $\cm$-locally $\lambda$-generated as a closed category, $\ck$ be $\cm$-locally $\lambda$-generated $\cv$-category and $E$ be a $\lambda$-ary enriched equational theory over $\ck$.
-Then $\Alg(E)$ is $\cm$-locally $\lambda$-generated $\cv$-category and $U_E$ is both $\cv$-monadic and a morphism of locally $\lambda$-generated $\cv$-categories. \end{theo} \begin{proof} The proof is analogous to that of \ref{monad3}.
+\begin{theo} Let $\cv$ be $\cm$-locally $\lambda$-generated as a closed category, $\ck$ be an $\cm$-locally $\lambda$-generated $\cv$-category and $E$ be a $\lambda$-ary enriched equational theory over $\ck$.
+Then $\Alg(E)$ is an $\cm$-locally $\lambda$-generated $\cv$-category and $U_E$ is both $\cv$-monadic and a morphism of locally $\lambda$-generated $\cv$-categories. \end{theo} \begin{proof} The proof is analogous to that of \ref{monad3}.
 Following \ref{shift} and \ref{emonad0}, $\Alg(E)$ is locally $\mu$-presentable for some $\mu\geq\lambda$.
-The factorization system $(F(\ce),\cm')$ on $\Alg(E)$ is a $\cv$-factorization system because $\cm'$ is closed under cotensors (see \cite{LW} 5.7).
+The factorization system $(F(\ce),\cm')$ on $\Alg(E)$ is a $\cv$-factorization system because $\cm'$ is closed under cotensors (see \cite[Theorem 5.7]{LW}).
 Indeed, $\Alg(E)$ is cotensored as a locally presentable $\cv$-category and $U_E$ preserves cotensors because it has a left $\cv$-adjoint.
-Thus it suffices to use \cite{DR} 4.17. \end{proof}
+Thus it suffices to use \cite[Theorem 4.17]{DR}. \end{proof}